arindal1/automation-scripts/sys_monitor/README.md

      pip install plyer
      ```

 Make sure to run these commands in your terminal or command prompt to install the required dependencies before running the script.
-If you encounter any issues during installation, please let me know, and I'll be happy to assist you further.
+If you encounter any issues during installation.

 ### Running the Script: